Are you dreaming of becoming the next bestselling author?

 The future success stories of indie publishing

 Book buyers are over discriminating between traditional published and self-published books and ebooks.
-They just buy books they want to read.
+They simply buy books they want to read.

 But today, that is now not going to be enough to succeed.